javisanz15/geo-kc-app/README.md

 To run any kind of Angular or AngularJS projects, it is necessary to previously have installed in your terminal NodeJS and thus NPM before starting to clone the project.
 If that is not the case please download it from the following website [NodeJS Download](https://nodejs.org/es/download/).

+IMPORTANT: If you need to download NodeJS and NPM, make sure NPM is in the path environment variable so the npm command works.

 ## Development server

 The first step would be installing the needed dependencies and packages for the app to run.
 Using the command line, go to the project folder.
 Then execute the following command: